-Nick is married to Linda (a health visitor and artist) and they have three adult children: Richard, Melanie and Andrew, and one grandchild.
+Nick is married to Linda (a health visitor and artist) and they have three adult children: Richard, Melanie and Andrew, and two grandchildren.

 On his appointment to Bradford, the former Bishop of Southwark, the Rt Revd Tom Butler, said, “Nick Baines is one of the most able and energetic bishops in the Church of England.
 He is a brilliant communicator and a fine teacher and preacher”.

 Bishop Nick was born in Liverpool in 1957, attended Holt Comprehensive School and, in 1980, gained a BA in German & French from Bradford University.
 Prior to his ordination he was a specialist in modern languages, working briefly in Germany and France and then for four years at GCHQ as a Russian Linguist.

 He trained for the ministry at Trinity College, Bristol and was priested in 1988.
 He served his curacies in the Diocese of Carlisle and then the Diocese of Leicester where he remained as Vicar of Rothley for eight years as well as being Rural Dean of Goscote.

 He has had wide parish experience, including city centre, market town, rural village and commuter village.